Meet Our Team

 We have over 100 amazing staff and a team of volunteers working hard to provide people experiencing homelessness with dignified and personalized supports.

-From at emergency housing locations to finding a new home and beyond, our staff are experts in person-centered care.
+From emergency housing locations to finding a new home and beyond, our staff are experts in person-centered care.
 Every member of our team is valued and incredibly vital to Blue Door.
 We are a dedicated team and proud advocates for the people we serve at Blue Door!
 Please come in for a chat, we can’t do what we do without you!

 Chief Executive Officer